TNG/momo-scheduler/README.md

 # momo-scheduler <img src="momo_logo.svg" align="right" />

-momo is a scheduler that persists jobs in MongoDB.
+momo is a light-weight, easy-to-use scheduler that persists jobs in a MongoDB.

 ## Features